MaastrichtU-IDS/translator-openpredict/README.md

 You can also use OpenPredict to build new classifiers, and deploy your API.

+> Requires Python 3.6+

 ### Install OpenPredict 📥

+#### Step 1: Activate Virtual Environment (optional)

-You might want to use a virtual environment for Python 3.7 to isolate the installation:
+You might want to use a virtual environment to isolate the installation:

 ```bash
 # Create the virtual environment in your workspace